-Athens….Hot weather is not my favourite, I am a Slav and Slavs deal better with the cold.
+Athens….Hot weather is not my favorite, I am a Slav and Slavs deal better with the cold.
 However, once a year I have a mental eclipse and I book a summer vacation to a typical summer location.
 After spending the summer holiday in 2015 at the French Riviera, I promised myself that I would never again pick a super hot location for July or August.
 Months passed and I forgot the attack of 44C heat, and I booked my summer holiday, this time to Athens Greece.

 As predicted, Greece was an oven this July.
-A heat wave is not an issue for those spending holidays at the beach or by the pool.
+A heatwave is not an issue for those spending holidays at the beach or by the pool.
 But it is, for those wanting to be active.
 The heat is best felt when you have to climb.
 Climbing seems to add 15 degrees to the temperature, or at least this is how I feel.
 Those who have been to the Greek capital know that seeing Athens requires climbing, at least a few times.

 One of the hills I climbed while the heat poured down from the Athenian sky was the Philopappos Hill.
-The hill is named after a monument erected at the top in honor of the Roman senator Philopappos.
+The hill is named after a monument erected at the top in honor of Roman senator Philopappos.
 But hold on a second … Roman?
-At first glance seeing Roman names might seem a bit surprising in Athens – the capital of Greece, the ancient Hellas, the cradle of civilization.
-After a few moments of consternation one realizes that Ancient Greece was a part of the ancient Roman Empire.
-But the hill has also more Greek-like name – The Hill of the Muses.
-The Greek believed that the hill was inhabited by the nine muses and that’s why it was named after them.
+At first, glance seeing Roman names might seem a bit surprising in Athens – the capital of Greece, the ancient Hellas, the cradle of civilization.
+After a few moments of consternation, one realizes that Ancient Greece was a part of the ancient Roman Empire.
+But the hill has also a more Greek-like name – The Hill of the Muses.
+The Greeks believed that the hill was inhabited by the nine muses and that’s why it was named after them.
 The Philopappos Hill offers spectacular views of Athens and you can see from here as far as to the sea.

 The climb didn’t look masochistic at first, but the heat and the sun made it an experience that I can compare to climbing a mountain.
-Okay, I exaggerate, but this is how I felt on that moment.
+Okay, I exaggerate, but this is how I felt at that moment.

-Between trees covering part of the hill I found the Prison of Socrates.
+Between trees covering part of the hill, I found the Prison of Socrates.
 I can’t say that I found it amazing.
 It is just a cave with three barred holes.
 The hill is crisscrossed by the net of paths, but my travel partner and I sometimes cut the road by climbing the barren slopes of the hill.
 I’m not sure if it was a good idea, as it was much harder to climb steep slopes than follow a regular and quite flat path.
 My legs reminded me about this surprisingly fast.
 We didn’t meet many people on our way up.
-I think I could have count them on the fingers of one hand.
+I think I could have to count them on the fingers of one hand.
 While catching my breath and begging my legs to stop protesting I saw a man climbing together with his daughter.
 That gave me a kick.
 If a kid could reach the top, I could as well.
 I just had to stop acting like a sissy.
-I also saw a sweethearts climbing the stony path slowly.
-The boy helped the girl with her handbag and gave her a hand asking if she needed a help.
+I also saw sweethearts climbing the stony path slowly.
+The boy helped the girl with her handbag and gave her a hand asking if she needed help.
 It was a really sweet picture.
 My picture wasn’t as nice.
 I was advised to clench my teeth and climb if I wanted to get water.

-We did not see see any Muses while climbing the hill, but we had other companions.
+We did not see any Muses while climbing the hill, but we had other companions.
 The trees were full of cicadas.
 It is very hard to spot them, as they blend with the tree’s bark.
 Yet, it was very easy to hear them.
 There were thousands of them, and they literally screamed out of the trees.
 I guessed they must complain about the heat.
 At that time, I so wanted them to shut up, but now, when I’m back home, I kinda miss hearing them.

-The aim of the climb and the reason of my suffering was the Philopappos Monument named after the Roman consul and senator Gaius Julius Antiochus Epiphanes Philopappos, a powerful aristocrat and friend of the Roman emperor Trajan.
+The aim of the climb and the reason for my suffering was the Philopappos Monument named after the Roman consul and senator Gaius Julius Antiochus Epiphanes Philopappos, a powerful aristocrat and friend of the Roman emperor Trajan.
 His monument, built at the highest point of the Philopappos Hill is now in ruins.
 The only things that remained are the niches with statues of Philopappus and his grandfather Antiochus IV.
 It is hard to imagine how nice a monument it once was.
 I saw it for the first time from the Acropolis grounds and the vision of seeing it up close and personal seemed very tempting.
-However, after a long climb and seeing the monument from as close as possible ,something that looked amazing from afar had lost its charm.
+However, after a long climb and seeing the monument from as close as possible, something that looked amazing from afar had lost its charm.

 If the remains of the monument would be the only thing to be seen here, I would have been terribly disappointed.
 But luckily for me, there is something more the top of the hill has to offer.
 It is a view.
 Not an ordinary view.
 A view of Acropolis.
 Acropolis itself is a marvel and gem but it has one drawback.
-You can’t see the entire Acropolis from Acropolis; but you can from Philopappus Hill.
+You can’t see the entire Acropolis from Acropolis, but you can from Philopappus Hill.

-I sat on one of the rocks, the hill was so polite to make available for those who got to the top and marveled the view of one of the most known ruins in the world.
+I sat on one of the rocks, the hill was so polite to make available for those who got to the top and marveled at the view of one of the most known ruins in the world.
 Perhaps I would have stayed longer but the sun had no mercy and I needed some shade.
 Even more, I needed the air conditioning.
 At that moment I would have done almost everything for air conditioning.